Chancellor Rishi Sunak has announced the extension of the Government job retention scheme until the end of October.

 Visit our FAQs for more information on the furlough and SEISS schemes, including how to apply.

-Guidance for BACP members who are self-employed or work for small organisations
+Latest updates and information for members who are self-employed or work for small organisations

 Emergency funding for UK community and voluntary organisations